izziaraffaele/grants-collect-module/README.md

 make anvil
 ```

 This will spin up a local blockchain with a determined private key, so you can use the same private key each time.
+It creates a fork of the mumbai testnet so the `MUMBAI_RPC_URL` env variable is required to run this command.

 Then, you can deploy to it with: